RenJump/C263-GroupHe/README.md

-# C263-GroupHe: Fast Tabular Data Generator with Privacy Guarantee
+# C263-GroupHe: Efficient and Privacy-Preserving Synthetic Data Generation Using Consistency Models

 ## Project Overview
 This project represents the culmination of efforts from UCLA's C263 course.
 We have innovated upon the latent diffusion model framework to design a fast tabular data generator that ensures privacy.
 Our approach introduces two major improvements: